 Online data collection is increasingly insidious and continuous.
 This article aims to help you protect your data by making you aware of how your data is vulnerable, and we share some tips on what you can do to help keep your data secure.

 iPhone Backup Extractor and Reincubate's iCloud API are fully compatible with the changes in iOS 12.
-And, as of today -- following Apple's recent changes -- Reincubate is the only technology provider able to access iCloud backups created from all versions of iOS.
+As of today — following Apple's recent changes — Reincubate is the *only company able to access iCloud backups created from all versions of iOS.